Rachel de Souza

-Dame Rachel Mary de Souza (née Kenny; born 1968, Scunthorpe, Lincolnshire) is the Children's Commissioner for England.
-She is a British educationalist and social reformer, a former headteacher and founding chief executive of the Inspiration Trust.
+Dame Rachel Mary de Souza (née Kenny; born 12 January 1968) is the Children's Commissioner for England.
+She is a British educationalist, a former headteacher and founding chief executive of the Inspiration Trust.

 She was appointed DBE in the 2014 New Year Honours "for services to education".
+The ceremony was held at Buckingham Palace and performed by the Princess Royal.

 Early life

-Born in Scunthorpe in 1968, Rachel Kenny is the only female of four siblings.
-Her father David was a steelworker, while her mother Renate Telewny arrived in England as a refugee; Renate's father was a German railwayman from Leipzig, and her mother a Hungarian.
-Her stepfather Simon Telewny was Ukrainian.
+Born in Scunthorpe in 1968, Rachel Kenny has three brothers.
+Her father David was a steelworker, while her mother Renate Telewny arrived in England as a refugee.

-She attended St Bede's, a local Catholic comprehensive school, then attended the John Leggott College, gaining A-levels in English and Religious Studies in 1986.
+She attended St Bede's Catholic Voluntary Academy, a local Catholic comprehensive school, then attended the John Leggott College, gaining A-levels in English and Religious Studies in 1986.
 She graduated as BA in Philosophy and Theology from Heythrop College, University of London.
-De Souza then received a PGCE and MA in Education at King's College London.
+After a year working in museums and office receptions, she received a PGCE and MA in Education from King's College London, moving with her husband to further his studies at Jesus College.

 Career in education

 During her career, de Souza taught in Oxfordshire, Tower Hamlets and Luton Sixth Form College, and later served as deputy head at Denbigh High School, Luton.

 Her first headship was at Barnfield West Academy in Luton, before being appointed principal of Ormiston Victory Academy (Costessey, Norwich).
 In 2012, she co-founded the Inspiration Trust, a multi-academy trust based in Norwich.
-She grew the Trust to include 14 schools across Norfolk and Suffolk.
+She grew the Trust to include schools across Norfolk and Suffolk.

-She was appointed DBE in the 2014 New Year Honours "for services to education" following her successes rapidly turning around failing schools.

 Children's Commissioner

 De Souza became Children's Commissioner for England on 1 March 2021.
-As the most powerful child protection post in the country, she advocates for the views of children in England, as well as children in England, Wales, Scotland and Northern Ireland on UK Parliamentary reserved matters, such as immigration.
+As Commissioner she advocates for the views of children in England, as well as children in England, Wales, Scotland and Northern Ireland on UK Parliamentary reserved matters, such as immigration.